hakhakobian/regallery/readme.txt

 == Upgrade Notice ==
-* 1.18.5: Added ability to set a gallery title when inserting a gallery via the Gutenberg block.
+* 1.18.6: Added possibility to add a button with editable styles to the all layouts.
 Enjoy free functionality and add your suggestions via WP forum.

 == Changelog ==
+= 1.18.6 =
+= Updated: 16.03.2026 =
+* **Added:** Possibility to add a button with editable styles to Grid, Mosaic, Masonry, Justified, Slider, Cube, Carousel, and Cards layouts.
+* **Added:** Button border options for the Blog layout.
+* **Fixed:** Conflict with certain caching mechanisms.
+* **Fixed:** Play/Pause button display for the Cube layout.

 = 1.18.5 =
 = Updated: 11.03.2026 =
 * **Added:** Ability to set a gallery title when inserting a gallery via the Gutenberg block.